tallseth/Wizards-Castle-csharp/README.md

 * Bribery

 Other issues
 * Got a sinkhole loop in testing.
-Probably only matters on the small loop, but maybe something to think about fixing.
+Probably only matters on the small map, but maybe something to think about fixing.
+* It would be nice to see your numerical position when you see the map.